y29cheng/NuPack/README.md

 Dependency injection

-To use beans defined in NupackConfiguration.java
+To use beans defined in NupackConfig.java

 add the following the to your pom.xml